Crusader tank

 The first Crusader Mark I tanks entered service in 1941 and though manoeuvrable, they were relatively lightly armoured and under-armed.
 The following Crusader Mark II had a maximum armour of 49 mm.
 The main armament for the Crusader Mark I and IIs was a 40 mm Ordnance QF 2-pounder gun; the following Crusader Mark III was fitted with a 57 mm Ordnance QF 6-pounder gun at the expense of one member of the crew in the turret.
 This variant was more than a match for the mid-generation German Panzer III and Panzer IV medium tanks that it faced in combat.
 As part of the 1st Armoured Brigade, the Crusader was to prove vital during the Second Battle of El Alamein, at the siege of Tobruk and in the Tunisia campaign.

-Retained in service because of delays with its replacement, by late 1942, the lack of armament upgrades, plus reliability problems due to the harsh desert conditions and the appearance of Tiger I heavy tanks in the German Afrika Korps, saw the Crusader replaced as the main tank by US-supplied M3 Grant and then by the M4 Sherman medium tanks but it was retained in combat use until the end of the war in North Africa and after that for training in Britain.
+Retained in service because of delays with its replacement, by late 1942, the lack of armament upgrades, plus reliability problems due to the harsh desert conditions and the appearance of uparmoured and upgunned German tanks in the Afrika Korps, saw the Crusader replaced as the main tank by US-supplied M3 Grant and then by the M4 Sherman medium tanks but it was retained in combat use until the end of the war in North Africa and after that for training in Britain.

 Design and development

 In 1938, Nuffield Mechanizations and Aero Limited produced their A16 design for a heavy cruiser tank based on Christie suspension.
 Looking for a lighter and cheaper tank to build, the General Staff requested alternatives from British industry.
-To this end, the A13 Mk III cruiser tank, which would enter service as the "Tank, Cruiser Mk V" (and known in service as "Covenanter"), was designed by LMS.
+To this end, the A13 Mk III cruiser tank, which was to enter service as the "Tank, Cruiser Mk V" (known as the Covenanter), was designed by London Midland and Scottish.
 Nuffield was, in 1939, offered the opportunity to take part in the production of the Covenanter.

 Nuffield, however, preferred to work on its own version of the A13—though it still provided design work for the Covenanter's turret.
 This new tank was adopted as "Tank, Cruiser, Mk VI Crusader", under General Staff specification A15.
 Although Crusader is often referred to as an improved version of the Covenanter, in fact it was a parallel design.
 Both tanks were ordered "off the drawing board" without building prototypes first.
 Despite a later start, the pilot model of the Crusader was ready six weeks before the first Covenanter.

-Unlike earlier "Christie cruisers" (A13, Marks III and IV and the Mark V Covenanter) that were built with four road wheels, Crusader had five road wheels each side to improve weight distribution in a tank that weighed almost 20 tons instead of the 14 tons of the previous cruisers.
+Unlike earlier "Christie cruisers" (the A13 Mark III and Mark IV tanks and the Mark V Covenanter) that were built with four road wheels, Crusader had five road wheels each side to improve weight distribution in a tank that weighed almost 20 tons instead of the 14 tons of the previous cruisers.
 The 32 in-diameter wheels were of pressed steel with solid rubber tyres.
 The hull sides were built up of two separated plates, with the suspension arms between them.